Shroud of Turin: History

 There are no definite historical records concerning the particular shroud currently at Turin Cathedral prior to the 14th century.
 A burial cloth, which some historians maintain was the Shroud, was owned by the Byzantine emperors but disappeared during the Sack of Constantinople in 1204.
-Although there are numerous reports of Jesus's burial shroud, or an image of his head, of unknown origin, being venerated in various locations before the 14th century, there is no historical evidence that these refer to the shroud currently at Turin Cathedral.
+Although there are numerous reports of Jesus's burial shroud, or an image of his head, of unknown origin, being venerated in various locations before the 14th century, there is no historical evidence that these refer to the shroud currently in Turin.

-Historical records seem to indicate that a shroud bearing the image of a crucified man appeared in the small town of Lirey, in north-central France, around the years 1353 to 1357.
-It was owned by a French knight, Geoffroi de Charny, who died at the Battle of Poitiers in 1356.
-In 1390, the Bishop of Troyes, Pierre d'Arcis, who had jurisdiction over the church in Lirey, wrote a lengthy memorandum to Antipope Clement VII (recognized as Pope by the Church in France during the Western Schism), declaring that the shroud was a forgery and that a previous Bishop of Troyes, Henri de Poitiers, had identified the artist who had made it.
+In 1353 the village of Lirey, in north-central France, was enriched with a small collegiate church endowed by the local feudal lord, a knight named Geoffroi de Charny.
+Charny died in 1356 at the Battle of Poitiers.
+Around 1355, the dean of the chapter of Lirey, Robert de Caillac, began exhibiting in the church a long fabric that bore an image of the mangled body of Jesus.
+Nicole Oresme, the Bishop of Lisieux, denounced the shroud as a forgery, believing it to be the work of clergymen for the purpose of making money for their churches.
+In 1390 the Bishop of Troyes, Pierre d'Arcis, who had jurisdiction over the church in Lirey, wrote a lengthy memorandum to Antipope Clement VII (recognized as Pope by the Church in France during the Western Schism), declaring that the Shroud was a forgery and that a previous Bishop of Troyes, Henri de Poitiers, had identified the artist who had made it.
+Clement issued a bull allowing the canons of Lirey to continue exhibiting the Shroud as long as they made it clear that it was an artistic representation of the passion of Jesus and not a true relic.

-The history of the shroud from the 15th century is well recorded.
-In 1453, Margaret de Charny deeded the Shroud to the House of Savoy.
-In 1532, the shroud suffered damage from a fire in a chapel of Chambéry, capital of the Savoy region, where it was stored.
-A drop of molten silver from the reliquary produced a symmetrically placed mark through the layers of the folded cloth.
-Poor Clare Nuns attempted to repair this damage with patches.
-In 1578, Emmanuel Philibert, Duke of Savoy ordered the cloth to be brought from Chambéry to Turin and it has remained at Turin ever since.
+In 1415, during the last phase of the Hundred Years' War, the Shroud was removed from the church of Lirey with the intention of depositing it temporarily at the castle of Montfort for safekeeping.
+Marguerite de Charny, the granddaughter of the knight who had endowed the church of Lirey, then took possession of the cloth and exhibited it at the church of Saint-Hippolyte, Doubs.
+Marguerite's refusal to return the Shroud to Lirey led to litigation.
+She carried the Shroud in traveling exhibitions, including to Chimay and Mons.
+In 1453 Marguerite deeded the Shroud to Louis, Duke of Savoy.
+For having sold the Shroud and disregarded the rights of the canons of Lirey, Marguerite was excommunicated by the curia of Besançon in 1457.